Our team of researchers have experience and expertise in a range of disciplines and social science research methodologies.

 Research Associate

-Since 2019 July, I have worked as a Research Fellow with Department of Pediatrics, Social and Community Health (Faculty of Medicine and Health Sciences), and School of Counselling, Human Services and Social work in the university of Auckland.
+Since 2019 July, I have worked as a Research Fellow with Department of Paediatrics, Social, and Community Health (Faculty of Medical and Health Sciences), and School of Counselling, Human Services, and Social Work at the University of Auckland.

-In the last two years, my research focus was on refugees and their settlement outcomes in New Zealand at the School of Counselling and Human Resources, Faculty of Education, University of Auckland which involves working with large data stored in the IDI (Integrated Data Infrastructure).
+My recent research focus has been on refugees and their settlement outcomes in New Zealand at the School of Counselling and Human Resources, Faculty of Education, University of Auckland, which involves working with large data sets in the IDI.

 Dr Liza Bolton